-What can be treated with Fractional CO2 Laser Resurfacing?
+What Can Be Treated With Fractional CO2 Laser Skin Resurfacing?

-Fractional resurfacing is a cosmetic procedure that treats a variety of skin problems such as wrinkles, acne scarring, enlarged pores, sun damaged skin, uneven texture, etc. This laser treatment rejuvenates the skin and successfully helps form newer, smoother, and more youthful appearing skin
+Fractional laser resurfacing is a cosmetic procedure that treats a variety of skin problems such as wrinkles, acne scarring, enlarged pores, sun damaged skin, uneven texture, etc. This laser treatment rejuvenates the skin and successfully helps form newer, smoother, and more youthful appearing skin.

 How Many Treatments Of Fractional CO2 Laser Skin Resurfacing Do I Need To See Results?

 Typically, just one laser resurfacing treatment session is required.
 If problems are more severe such as acne scars, multiple treatments may be required.
 Laser treatments are usually spaced at least two months apart.

 Most people describe the discomfort after laser skin resurfacing as a sensation similar to a moderately severe sun burn.
 Cool compresses and generous application of healing ointment will make the recovery comfortable.

 Fractional CO2 laser resurfacing has been cleared by the FDA and has proven to be safe and very effective at improving the skin.
 Because the laser energy only affects a portion of the skin surface, these procedures are safe, fairly easy to tolerate, and have little recovery time.
 Peeling usually lasts only 2-3 days, and there can be some slight flaking for 4-7 days.
 In most patients, the top layer of skin will darken and lift within a couple of days leaving fresh pink new skin.
 It may take the skin 2-3 weeks to return to your natural skin tone.